Limpster/Fallout76LanguageChanger/README.md

 </details>

 ### <ins>Set timeout (for slower machines)</ins>
-Here we can set the timeout in seconds to check if the executables (gamingservicesui.exe and the Fallout executable) are still running, sometimes the timeout is too low (e.g. Fallout doesn't start in time/fast enough and the script will terminate itself before the game even launched) thus we can set a higher timeout here.
-The higher the timeout, the longer it takes until the script will close/reset to the default language after ending your game (you will see the script slighty longer before it closes itself).
+Here we can set the timeout in seconds to check if the executables (gamingservicesui.exe and the Fallout executable) are up and running or if they are still running, sometimes the timeout is too low (e.g. Fallout doesn't start in time/fast enough and the script will terminate itself before the game even launched) thus we can set a higher timeout here.
+The higher the timeout, the longer it takes until the script will close/reset to the default language after ending your game/before the script closes itself (you will see the script slighty longer before it closes itself).
 Slower machines should increase the timeout by a few seconds.

-Default timeout is 5 seconds.
+timeout_seconds: delay for wait-mode termination checks; closes the script after X amound of seconds in wait mode after game processes are terminated.
+  example `set "timeout_seconds=5"`

+max_wait_seconds: max time to wait for both processes to appear in close-mode.
+  example `set "max_wait_seconds=120"`

+grace_seconds: delay after detection in close-mode before reverting LocaleName; reverts language to system default after game process has been found, then closes the script.
-Example: `set "timeout=5"`
+  example `set "grace_seconds=10"`

 (might be smarter to check for the running applications at a later point instead of relying on a timeout in this situation, I might edit the script when I find time and try to improve the method)

 ## Manual approach